St Elizabeth of Portugal Church

 St Elizabeth of Portugal Church is a Grade II listed Roman Catholic parish church in The Vineyard, Richmond in the London Borough of Richmond upon Thames, south west London.
 It is adjacent to The Vineyard Life Church.
 Dedicated to a 14th-century queen consort of Portugal, it claims to be oldest standing Catholic Church in the Archdiocese of Southwark.

 History

 The church dates from the 1790s.
 The present building in yellow and red brick, which is Grade II listed and dates from 1824, was the gift of Elizabeth Doughty.
 It was designed by Thomas Hardwick.
 A gallery was added in 1851.
 The chancel, presbytery and tower were rebuilt in 1903 according to plans drawn up by the architect Frederick Walters.
 The representations of the Stations of the Cross around the nave were designed by Don Pavey in the 1950s and painted by Jo Ledger.

 Famous worshippers at the church include ex-King Manoel II of Portugal in the early 20th century.

 Events

+Music

+In the late 1960s and early 1970s, the crypt of the church was used as a gig venue and hosted artists such as John Martyn, Ralph McTell, and Elvis Costello.